SEDoug/vba_script_outlook_extract/README.md

 <hr>

 Step-by-step guide
 1. If you don't see the Developer tab, do this first and put a check into the Developer Tab below.
 Go to File, Options, Customize Ribbon.
-After this is setup, save your excel file as an Excel Marco-Enabled Worksheet.
+After this is setup, save your excel file as an Excel Marco-Enabled Worksheet.<br>
-<b>Developer Tab</b><br>

 ![java-code](https://raw.githubusercontent.com/SEDoug/vba_script_outlook_extract/master/img/excel_developer_options.JPG)<br>
 Click on Developer, Insert, Active X Controls, command button.
 ![java-code](https://raw.githubusercontent.com/SEDoug/vba_script_outlook_extract/master/img/excel_developer_activeX.PNG)<hr>